sabirhusseinbalal/python-web-network-projects/12_async_web_scraper/README.md

 ```

 ## Notes
-- Uses async instead of normal requests
-- Faster for multiple websites
+- Faster than sequential requests
-- Good intro to real-world scraping
+- Useful for large-scale scraping